Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. For the title, enter the **added secret and updated pipeline** and click on **Create**.
 This will run the eShoponWeb pipeline to validate changes.

    ![allow-permissions](media/pg3-15.png)buildscs

+   >**Note** : If you encounter any build errors, re-queue the build and repeat the process until it completes successfully without errors.

 1. Once the eShoponWeb pipeline has been completed, click **Approve**, and then click on **Complete** and click on **Complete merge**.

    > **Note:** The pipeline execution can take approx. 5 minutes to get complete, please wait untill the build gets completed and then click on Complete merge.
 If you want to see the actual progress of pipeline, you can click on eShopOnWeb (Build in progress) button under overview section